ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 ### Preparing the Kustomize folder structure

 It is better to treat each deployment as an independent project with its own folder structure.
-On this regard, there is the _overlay_ model [shown in the official introduction to Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/#2-create-variants-using-overlays), but I also found [another one in this "best practices" article](https://www.openanalytics.eu/blog/2021/02/23/kustomize-best-practices/) meant for a repository-based organization of Kustomize projects.
-I will base the folder structures for the Kustomize projects shown in this and upcoming chapters on what is indicated in the "best practices" article.
+On this regard, there is the _overlay_ model [shown in the official introduction to Kustomize](https://kubectl.docs.kubernetes.io/guides/introduction/kustomize/#2-create-variants-using-overlays), but also there is [another one in this "best practices" article](https://www.openanalytics.eu/blog/2021/02/23/kustomize-best-practices/) meant for a repository-based organization of Kustomize projects.
+This guide bases the folder structures for the Kustomize projects shown in this and upcoming chapters on what is indicated in the "best practices" article.

 Therefore, begin by creating a folder structure for your MetalLB deployment files as follows: